hoangduytran/blender-manual/manual/animation/constraints/relationship/shrinkwrap.rst

 The *Shrinkwrap* constraint is the "object counterpart" of the :doc:`Shrinkwrap Modifier </modeling/modifiers/deform/shrinkwrap>`.
 It moves the owner origin and therefore the owner object's location to the surface of its target.

-This implies that the target *must* have a surface.
-In fact, the constraint is even more selective, as it can only use meshes as targets.
-Hence, the *Shrinkwrap* option is only shown in the *Add Constraint to Active Object* menu, :kbd:`Ctrl-Alt-C`, (or its bone's equivalent), when the selected inactive object is a mesh.
+This implies that the target *must* have a surface; thus, you can only use meshes as targets.

 Options